-Monira al Qadiri combines intensive research on the cultural histories of oil with her career spanning exploration of ‘The Aesthetics of Sadness.’
-We spoke back in September about her upcoming screenings and lecture performance at MoMA, her grandfather's opaque pearl-diving past, and the Kuwaiti government's Disneyfication of the twentieth- century oil markets.
-Al Qadiri was born in Senegal in 1983.
-She lives and works in Berlin.
+Monira al Qadiri combines intensive research on the cultural histories of oil with her exploration of 'the aesthetics of sadness.'
+She talks to Brian Paul about her upcoming projects and lecture performances, about her grandfather's opaque pearl-diving past, and about the Kuwaiti government's campaign of Disney-fication of the oil markets.

-Since I was a kid I was thinking that I’m going to be an artist, like mom.
-When I was about 9, I became obsessed with Arabic dubbed Japanese cartoons, and I thought that I could become this cartoon character, caricature.
+Since I was a kid I thought that I was going to be an artist, like my mom.
+When I was about 9, I became obsessed with Arabic dubbed Japanese cartoons and I thought that I could become this cartoon character; this caricature.
 So I blindly pursued this passion to go to Japan.
-I got a scholarship and I went to Tokyo, alone.
-At the age of 16!
+I got a scholarship and I went to Tokyo, alone, at the age of 16!
 Which is absolutely insane to think of it now.
 How could my parents let me do that?
 I stayed there until the age of 27.
 I did my BA, MA, PhD, so I basically spent my entire adolescence in Japan.
-In the beginning it seemed very exotic and wonderful, even though I couldn't become a cartoon character – very disappointing.
-Japanese society can be very conservative, rigid, and cruel.
-After ten years, I started to see this dark underbelly of the country.
+In the beginning it seemed very exotic and wonderful, even though I couldn't become a cartoon character (which was very disappointing).
+However, Japanese society can be very conservative, rigid, and cruel, and after ten years, I started to see this dark underbelly of the country.

-MQ I was very interested in gender performance, and I was obsessed with masculinity and sex appeal, and in general challenging the notions that weren't accepted in Japan.
-It was a time when I was nostalgic for where I come from.
-All these sensibilities that they had, that were just not fitting anywhere for me.
+MQ: I was very interested in gender performance.
+I was obsessed with masculinity and sex appeal, and, in general, challenging the notions that weren't accepted in Japan.
+It was a time when I was nostalgic for where I was coming from.
+All these sensibilities that they had were just not fitting anywhere for me.
 So I made a lot of work about that.

 You would see men at the mall who were dressed effeminately, for instance, but it all got banned in the early 2000s.
 I was like, "Thank God I left before that happened!"
 I would have been in prison.